-11.4233 Health & Welfare Facilities II
+11.4233 Health and Welfare Facilities II

 6 credit points.
-Prerequisites: 11.4102, 11.4201, one from 11.4211 to 11.4214, and 11.4405.
+Prerequisites: 11.4103, 11.4408, one from Group A and one from Group B.

 Public health and welfare; social theory and practice, function of buildings for health and welfare of infants, children, adults and aged, including the afflicted, sick and handicapped.
 Social security, funding and legislation.